benfaerber/liquid-ml/README.md

 You have access to the following settings:

 error_policy:
-- Strict - A Liquid Syntax error will raise an exception
+- `Strict` - A Liquid Syntax error will raise an exception
-- Warn - A Liquid Syntax error will print an error message
+- `Warn` - A Liquid Syntax error will print an error message
-- Silent - Errors will be ignored
+- `Silent` - Errors will be ignored
+- `Custom of (handler: string -> unit)` - Accepts a custom handler function

 log_policy:
-- Verbose - Everything will be logged
+- `Verbose` - Everything will be logged
-- Minimal - The most important things will be logged
+- `Minimal` - The most important things will be logged
-- Never - Log nothing
+- `Never` - Log nothing

 filters:
 - A function that maps filter names to filter functions